-The amount of dollars per share of a company x The total number of shares of that company.
+The per share price of a company x the total number of shares of that company = Market Capitalization

 Let’s say you go out and buy a new Maserati, we’ll say that the value of the car is $100,000.
 If I paid $200,000 dollars for the car, it doesn’t mean that it’s worth $200,000.
 That’s just what I paid for the car.
 I massively overpaid for it.